Contested Divorce Lawyers in Maryville

 Anyone seeking divorce has two basic options.
 When couples can reach agreement on issues of child custody and support, property division, and alimony, they can often negotiate the terms in an uncontested divorce to retain greater control over their futures.
 However, under certain circumstances, couples need to rely on judicial decisions in a contested divorce to ensure a fair settlement for both parties.

-As an experienced divorce attorney in Maryville and one of the most successful mediators in Blount County, I, Kevin W. Shepherd, can often help clients negotiate fair settlements even when they cannot initially imagine having the ability to reach agreement.
-I also have significant experience guiding couples through the complex contested divorce process.
+As experienced divorce attorneys in Maryville and with one of the most successful mediators in Blount County in Kevin W. Shepherd, the attorneys at Shepherd and Associates can often help clients negotiate fair settlements, even when the client cannot initially imagine having the ability to reach agreement.
+We also have significant experience guiding couples through the complex contested divorce process.

 Choosing contested divorce

 Title 36 of the Tennessee Domestic Relations legislation includes a list of 15 allowable grounds for divorce.
 Uncontested divorce is a choice available to the many couples who file on grounds of irreconcilable differences.
 Other grounds — such as cruel and inhuman treatment or forcing a spouse to withdraw by offering indignities to his or her person — can create an imbalance of power, which makes it impossible to enter into meaningful negotiations.
-In cases like these, I may recommend that my client pursue a contested divorce.
+In cases like these, we may recommend that our client pursues a contested divorce.

 Understanding the issues of contested divorce